tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
-Module allow bundle coroutine functions and synchronous functions into package inside which functions are executed sequentially.
+Module allow to bundle coroutine functions and synchronous functions into single package inside which functions are executed sequentially (one-by-one).
 DataFlow package is executed as coroutine.
-Synchronous function inside pckage are executed in separated threads.
+Synchronous function inside package are executed in separated threads.
 Functions inside package must use only keyword arguments (technically POSITIONAL_OR_KEYWORD arguments) and must return dictionary which can be unpacked and passed to next fuction in package as the arguments.
 Module depends on asyncio module.

     import asyncio